hamed-shirbandi/MvcPagedList.Core/README.md

 | LiElementClasses         | It is used to add a class from your custom css for li tags that wrapps each page number
 | GetStyleSheetFileFromCdn         | Set it to ` false ` if you dont want to load [css file](https://github.com/hamed-shirbandi/MvcPagedList.Core/blob/master/MvcPagedList.Core/wwwroot/css/MvcPagedList.Core.3.0.0.css) from CDN.
 Then you have to add it to your pages.
 Also you can download the [css file](https://github.com/hamed-shirbandi/MvcPagedList.Core/blob/master/MvcPagedList.Core/wwwroot/css/MvcPagedList.Core.3.0.0.css) and modify it to make your own style then add it to your pages
 | DisplayPageNumbers         | Set it to ` false ` if you dont want to show the pages and just need to show info area
-| DisplayAjaxLoading         | Set it to ` false ` if you dont want to show ajax loading element
+| EnableDefaultAjaxLoading         | Set it to ` false ` if you dont want to show ajax loading element
 | AjaxLoadingFormat         | Let it empty if you want to show default ajax loading or write a text to show when ajax request is sending by the pagination. for example you can write 'Please wait ... ' and it will be shown during an ajax request